Utah Admin. Code R590-148-24 - Premium Rate Schedule Increases

 to reduce the difference between the projected and actual experience.

-(b) In determining whether the
+(b) To determine whether the

-(8) If the majority of the
+(9) If the majority of the policies or

-the contingent benefit upon lapse, the insurer shall file:
+benefit upon lapse, the insurer shall file:

 (a) a plan, subject to commissioner approval,